FGDES/DESTool/README.md

 ## Copyright/Authors/License

 DESTool is distributed under terms of the GLP vession 3; for details see the provided LICENSE file.
-Building on libFAUDES and libVIODES, DESTool benefits a number of studemt projects and externa contributions.
+Building on libFAUDES and libVIODES, DESTool benefits a number of student projects and external contributions.
 A list of authors is generated on the About-Page.

 Copyright (C) 2011-2024 Thomas Moor